vakilkunal/MH-Tools/README.md

 > Calculates the best weapon and base setup to use for a particular location, sublocation, and cheese.

-*Hint:* Try the 'Slower' or 'Even Slower' bookmarklets if your items are not all loading in using the standard 'Best Setup'.
+**Bookmarklet:** Execute the default `Best Setup` bookmarklet on your Camp page.
+Try the `Slower` or `Even Slower` bookmarklets if your items are not all loading in.

+To check whether your items have properly loaded, you may want to open up the [JavaScript console](https://webmasters.stackexchange.com/a/77337) in your browser, both on your MH Camp page and on the Best Setup page (after it has finished processing).
+You will then want to compare `Number of bases/weapons/charms: __` values for the former with `Bases/Weapons/Charms loaded: __` for the latter.

-This tool will be receiving optimizations in the near future to reduce lengthy loading times and store owned items more efficiently.
+_Note:_ This tool will be receiving optimizations in the near future to reduce lengthy loading times and store owned items more effectively.

 <div align="right"><a href="#book-table-of-contents">Top</a></div>